zsb8/Python_Spark_ML_DecisionTreeMulti/README.md

+This a sample code, not really business code.
+I won't expose the company's code.
 Data is pubic.
 We want to use ML to judge the forest's cover types (7 types) by multi factors.

 # Python_Spark_ML_DecisionTreeMulti